Projects

 - Follow project-level naming conventions

-- Make list purpose clear from name: “Mosaic Quick Fixes”, “Mosaic Backlog Features”
+- Make list purpose clear from name: “Mosic Quick Fixes”, “Mosic Backlog Features”

 - Aid navigation with descriptive names